ZhengXiaoxuan11542/HAC-soil-virus-project/README.md

 # HAC-feedback-project-2026

-**Srcipts of 'Soil bacterial phages drive volatile-mediated plant–soil feedbacks' in Hu lab**
+**Srcipts of 'Stress-induced transgenerational plant defense by virus-mediated reprogramming of secondary metabolism in rhizosphere bacteria' in Hu lab**

 Data Analysis Scripts for Microbial Diversity and Correlation